“We have something that is unique. We have our craft. We have our art. We have our desire.”*

 “Every one us has the potential to enjoy lifelong creative development.”

 I then engage the students in a discussion about the relationship between effort and attainment, pointing to models of renowned high-achievers, such as Mr. Marsalis, and their years of intense practice.

 See my book The Musician’s Way for strategies that support the growth mindset and empower musicians to fearlessly pursue their dreams.

 Here’s a video of Dr. Dweck summarizing her research:

-The quote from Branford Marsalis that heads this post is extracted from a 1996 interview he gave for Ken Burns’ film entitled “Jazz.”
+*The quotation from Branford Marsalis that heads this post is extracted from a 1996 interview he gave for Ken Burns’ film entitled “Jazz.”

 © 2010 Gerald Klickstein